wellrestedphp/wellrested/documentation/routes.md

 $route = new StaticRoute("/cats/", "CatHandler");
 ```

 You can also make a [`StaticRoute`](../src/pjdietz/WellRESTed/Routes/StaticRoute.php) that matches multiple exact paths.
-For example, suppose you have a multi-use `AnimalHandler` that you want to invoke to handle requests to `/cats/`, `/dogs/`, and `/birds/`.
+For example, suppose you have a multi-use `AnimalHandler` that you want to invoke to handle requests for `/cats/`, `/dogs/`, and `/birds/`.
 You can make this by passing an array instead of a string as the first parameter.

 ```php
 $route = new StaticRoute(array("/cats/", "/dogs/", "/birds/"), "AnimalHandler");